IBM/blockchain-network-on-kubernetes/README.md

 # Steps

+The network for which scripts are provided includes 4org and one peer in each org, one orderer, ca corresponding to each peer and orderer.
+If you want to change in this, accordingly yaml files need to modify.
 Follow these steps to setup and run this code pattern.
+If there is any change in network topology, modify the files before execution.
 To do hyperledger fabric network setup run the script provided.
 ./setup_blockchainnetwork.sh